electricimp/imp-central-impt/TestingGuide.md

 }
 ```

-The Test Case code is as follows:
+The test case code is as follows:

 ```squirrel
 class TestCase1 extends ImpTestCase {